phoenixframework/phoenix/guides/deployment/heroku.md

 There are two different ways to deploy a Phoenix app on Heroku.
 We could use Heroku buildpacks or their container stack.
 The difference between these two approaches is in how we tell Heroku to treat our build.
 In buildpack case, we need to update our apps configuration on Heroku to use Phoenix/Elixir specific buildpacks instead of trying to automatically detect it.
 On container approach, we have more control on how we want to setup our app and we can define our container image using `Dockerfile` and `heroku.yml`.
 We describe both approaches below.

 ### Using Heroku Buildpacks

+A [buildpack](https://devcenter.heroku.com/articles/buildpacks) is a convenient way of packaging framework and/or runtime support.
+Phoenix requires 2 buildpacks to run on Heroku, the first adds basic Elixir support and the second adds Phoenix specific commands.
+We will see how to install both in the next sections.

 #### Create Application

 Now that we have the Toolbelt installed, let's create the Heroku application.
-In our project directory, run:

-> Note: the first time we use a Heroku command, it may prompt us to log in.
-If this happens, just enter the email and password you specified during signup.

-We are going to use latest published buildpack, you can also get an edge version of this buildpack.
-See it's [README](https://github.com/HashNuke/heroku-buildpack-elixir) for more instructions on how to do this.
+We will do so using the latest available version of the [Elixir buildpack](https://github.com/HashNuke/heroku-buildpack-elixir):

 ```console
 $ heroku create --buildpack hashnuke/elixir